Yearnsmith/listr/README.md

 #### identify the target audience

-Lister's target audience is creators who work in a CLI, and don't enjoy being distracted or discarding cool ideas.
+Listr's target audience is creators who work in a CLI, and don't enjoy being distracted or discarding cool ideas.

 It's also aimed at people who like making lists.

 #### explain how a member of the target audience will use it

-There are two ways to use Lister: *Interactive mode* and *Linemode*.
-Lister automatically detects which mode is being used.
+There are two ways to use Listr: *Interactive mode* and *Linemode*.
+Listr automatically detects which mode is being used.

 ##### Interactive Mode